 Corfe Castle Village Hall has been serving the village since February 1951.
-It was set up as a charity with the purpose of “for the purposes of physical and mental training and recreation and social, moral and intellectual development through the medium of reading and recreation rooms, library, classes, recreations and entertainments or otherwise as may be found expedient for the benefit of the inhabitants of the Parish of Corfe Castle and its immediate vicinity without distinction of sex or of political, religious or other opinions”.
+It was set up as a charity with the purpose of "physical and mental training and recreation and social, moral and intellectual development through the medium of reading and recreation rooms, library, classes, recreations and entertainments or otherwise as may be found expedient for the benefit of the inhabitants of the Parish of Corfe Castle and its immediate vicinity without distinction of sex or of political, religious or other opinions".
 Land and a timber shed clubhouse was bequeathed and the present structure erected, based on a steel framework such as commonly used in agricultural storage barns in 1985.
 The new structure provided the village with a large indoor space, with some insulation and double-glazed windows.
 Kitchen facilities were upgraded, changes made to adhere to new fire regulations and the car park changed from gravel to tarmac.
 Extra storage was provided by an ISO container, and the separate Library building was retained.

 Repairs and a certain amount of improvement to the building have taken place over the years, but the original drains (part of which run under the hall) remained a constant cause of concern, the roof needed to be replaced and the cloakroom facilities were dismal.
 In 2013 planning began in earnest to address these (and other) issues.
 Initially the trustees were thinking of a modest extension allowing improvements to the toilets and improving storage facilities.
 For many years previously, Corfe Castle Village Hall had been setting aside part of its income for this purpose, and land adjacent to the hall had been purchased back in 1990.
 The trustees sounded out public opinion and enlisted the help of Dorset Community Action.
 In November 2014 a questionnaire went to all households and the responses were analysed.
 The charity converted successfully to become a Charitable Incorporated Organisation (CIO) in May 2015.
 Trustees decided to "think bigger", and the revised plans were for a larger extension, incorporating not just improved cloakroom and storage facilities, but also a medium sized "public use" room and a small "community hub" room.